seanreid1997/code-institute-p1/README.md

 ### The History Page

 The <strong>History</strong> page will give its viewer a brief but meaningful understanding of the history of Bletchley Park.
-On this page you wil also find out about the significant contributions that were made during the Second World War.<br>
+On this page you wil also find out about the significant contributions that were made during the Second World War.
 <img src="docs/history.jpg">
 <li>User stories covered:</li>

 ### The Gallery Page

 In the <strong>Gallery</strong> page you will see images of a few of the attractions that are located on the property.
-This page is made to give the viewers an idea of what to expect when visiting and places to visit.<br>
+This page is made to give the viewers an idea of what to expect when visiting and places to visit.
 <img src="docs/gallery.jpg">
 <li>User stories covered:</li>